pinkertoncs/cp1-workspace/semester-2/unit-08/02-css-basics/README.md

 ## Selectors and Pseudos

 - You can select elements by id, className, or tagName
-	- use tagName to apple the style to all elements of that type
+	- use tagName to apply the style to all elements of that type
 	- use id to style a single element uniquely
 	- use className to style a group of elements the same way
 - Selectors